-- We will process the information and send you a U.S. Citizenship and Immigration Services (USCIS) Form I-20 A-B/ID (Certificate of Eligibility for Nonimmigrant (F-1) Student Status – for Academic and Language Students).
+- Hendrix will send you a U.S. Citizenship and Immigration Services (USCIS) Form I-20 A-B/ID (Certificate of Eligibility for Nonimmigrant (F-1) Student Status – for Academic and Language Students).

 - If you require a visa, then you should take the USCIS Form I-20 to the nearest U.S. consulate to obtain a student visa.
 You must also prove to the consulate that you have the financial resources required for your education and stay in the United States.

 Plan to arrive in the United States no more than 30 days prior to the first day of classes.
 When traveling, always hand-carry your important documents.
 These should include:

 - Passport, valid for at least 6 months beyond the date of your expected stay

 - Proof of student status (recent tuition receipt and/or transcripts)